-Then she did a bunch of other things like going to college, being a public health nurse and raising three kids.
+Then she did a bunch of other things like going to college, public health nursing and raising three kids.

 Several years ago, she remembered that eighth grade story (or maybe it was really the award) and decided to spend more time at what she likes to do most.

 So now she writes.

 She writes mostly for little kids, sometimes for older kids and occasionally for anyone else who doesn’t fit into either of those two categories.

 She likes writing funny stories but she can be serious, too.